VladimirV99/BlogApp/README.md

 ## Environment variables

+- NODE_ENV - Set to 'production' to use production mode
 - PORT - Port to run the server on (default 3000)
 - DB_HOST - Database connection URL (default 'mongodb://localhost:27017/blog')
 - PASSPORT_SECRET - Key used for authentication (default 'blog')